Minimizing Smooth Kurdyka-{\L}ojasiewicz Functions via Generalized Descent Methods: Convergence Rate and Complexity: Generalized Descent Directions and Instances of DEAL

 \begin{fact} \cite{Kabgani24itsopt,Kabganidiff} Let $p>1$ and $\varphi: \mathbb{R}^n \to \overline{\mathbb{R}}$ be a proper lsc function and bounded below.
 The following assertions hold: \begin{enumerate} \item $\mathrm{prox}_{\gamma \varphi}^p (x)$ is nonempty and compact and $\varphi_{\gamma}^p (x)$ is finite for every $x\in \R^n$ and $\gamma>0$; \item For each $\gamma>0$, $\inf_{y\in \R^n} \varphi_{\gamma}^p(y)=\inf_{y\in \R^n} \varphi(y)$ and $\arg\min_{y\in \R^n} \varphi_{\gamma}^p(y)= \arg\min_{y\in \R^n} \varphi(y)$; \item for each open subset $U \subseteq \R^n$, $\varphi_{\gamma}^p \in \mathcal{C}^{1}(U)$ if and only if $\mathrm{prox}_{\gamma \varphi}^p$ is nonempty, single-valued, and continuous on $U$.
 Moreover, under these conditions, for any $x \in U$, we have

 \end{enumerate} \end{fact}

 Differentiability properties of HOME under conditions such as \textit{$q$-prox-regularity}, \textit{$p$-calmness}, or weak convexity have been widely studied \cite{Kabganitechadaptive,Kabganidiff}.
 In the convex case, $\varphi_\gamma^p$ is globally differentiable for all $p>1$ and $\gamma>0$ \cite[Chapter~12]{bauschke2017convex}, while in the weakly convex case, differentiability requires a sufficiently small $\gamma$ (e.g., restricted to a ball containing the level set $\mathcal{L}(x^0)$) \cite{Kabganitechadaptive}.
 Related results under prox-regularity appear in \cite[Theorem~4.4]{poliquin1996proxregular}.
-To avoid technicalities, we assume $\varphi_\gamma^p \in \C^1$ whenever differentiability is needed.
+To avoid technicalities, we simply assume $\varphi_\gamma^p \in \C^1$ whenever differentiability is needed.

-In the remainder of this subsection, we recall four algorithms built on these smoothing tools: the high-order proximal-point algorithm (HiPPA), its boosted variant (Boosted HiPPA) for $p>1$, the proximal gradient algorithm (PGA), and its boosted variant (Boosted PGA) for $p=2$.
-We show that all these methods satisfy the DEAL framework, and hence their convergence, rates, and complexity follow directly from the results in Section~\ref{sec:genericDescMethod}.
+In the remainder of this subsection, we recall two algorithms built on these smoothing tools: the Boosted high-order proximal-point algorithm (Boosted HiPPA) for $p>1$, the boosted proximal gradient algorithm (Boosted PGA) for $p=2$.
+We show that all these methods fit the DEAL framework, and hence their convergence, rates, and complexity follow directly from the results in Section~\ref{sec:genericDescMethod}.
 To keep the exposition concise, we introduce HiPPA and PGA as instances of DEAL in Examples~\ref{ex:PPM}~and~\ref{ex:FBM}, while restricting detailed convergence and complexity analysis to their boosted versions.

 \begin{exa}[High-order proximal-point algorithm] Consider problem \eqref{eq:nonprob} where $\varphi$ is proper, lsc, and bounded below.
 Assume that for some $\gamma>0$, $\varphi_\gamma^p \in \C^1$.
 Hence, from Fact~\ref{fact:basicprophome}, $\mathrm{prox}_{\gamma \varphi}^p (x)$ is nonempty and single-valued for each $x\in \R^n$.
 The high-order proximal-point algorithm iterates via